UWG Inc.: Awards and recognition

 UWG has been ranked multiple times in Black Enterprise magazine: #16 on their Industrial/Service 100 (1994), Advertising Agency of the Year (2000); #5 in Advertising Agencies (2011); and #8 in black-owned ad companies in the United States (2014).

-The Association of National Advertisers) has also given the company mutlple Multicultural Excellence Awards in 2010, 2012, and 2017.
+The Association of National Advertisers has given the company Multicultural Excellence Awards in 2010, 2012, and 2017.

-The company's founder, Byron Lewis was inducted into the Advertising Hall of Fame by the American Advertising Federation (AAF) in 2013.
+The company's founder, Byron Lewis, was inducted into the Advertising Hall of Fame by the American Advertising Federation (AAF) in 2013.

 Other awards and nominations include: Communications Excellence to Black Audiences (CEBA) awards (1983) and the APAC Effie Awards Gold Award in United States Multicultural & Lifestyle Segments – the multimedia 'Real Talk' ad campaign produced for the United States Marine Corps (2010).